Reviews

 Con: No mobile check deposit

-Despite all their amazing features, one key miss is that there’s no mobile check deposit.
-You’ll either need to keep your existing bank account or consider other options.
+Despite impressive features, mobile check deposit is notably absent.
+You’ll need to maintain your existing bank account or explore alternatives.

 Con: Lacks a Desktop version